 - Abort – do not return any quotes for the standard services: This option does not give any quotes.
 You won’t even receive the quotations that are returned based on the customized Box Dimension.

 Regular sized items (< 12 inches) are grouped and quoted for weights only.
 Large items ( > 12 inches) are quoted individually.

 The box packer included with this shipping method lets you group items into packages for which you define height, width, length, weight and max-weight.
-Packing is mainly volume based but also considers item size.
+You have two box packing modes to choose from in WooCommerce > Settings > Shipping > USPS: the Legacy packer (the default option) which is volume based, and the Enhanced packer that considers volume and item size.

-The box packer is volume based.
-This provides good results in most cases but are never be as accurate as a real person packing a box (see BIN Packing Problem).
+The Enhanced packer should provide better results in most cases, but either option isn’t as accurate as a real person packing a box (see BIN Packing Problem).
 Therefore, it is important to understand that packing results are as accurate as possible, and any anomalies should be acceptable.

 When using the ‘Recommended: Pack into boxes with weights and dimensions’ Parcel Packing Method, the Box Sizes table will appear.
 Click ‘Add Box’ to set up dimensions for your packages.